 The maps are arranged by composite time periods: annual, seasonal, month.
-The table of contents includes a list of all figures included in the appendices.
-We note that the complete set of all climatological maps (in color), objectively analyzed fields and associated statistical fields at all standard depth levels shown in Table 1 are available on DVD by sending an e-mail request to NODC.Services@noaa.gov and on-line at www.nodc.noaa.gov/OC5/indprod.html.
-The complete set of maps, data fields, and documentation are available on-line at www.nodc.noaa.gov/OC5/indprod.html and on DVD.
-Table 6 describes all available temperature maps and data fields.
+We note that the complete set of all climatological maps (in color), objectively analyzed fields, and associated statistical fields at all standard depth levels shown in Table 2, as well as the complete set of data fields and documentation, are available online. complete data fields set of documentation are available online as well.
+Table 7 describes all available temperature maps and data fields.

-All of the figures in the appendices use consistent symbols and notations for displaying information.
-Continents are displayed as solid black areas.
-Oceanic areas shallower than the standard depth level being displayed are displayed as solid light gray areas.
-The objectively analyzed distribution fields include the minimum and maximum observed values as well as the nominal contour interval used.
+All of the figures use consistent symbols and notations for displaying information.
+Continents are displayed as light-grey areas.
+Oceanic areas shallower than the standard depth level being displayed are shown as solid gray areas.
+The objectively analyzed distribution fields include the nominal contour interval used.
 In addition, these maps may include in some cases additional contour lines displayed as dashed black lines.
 All of the maps were computer drafted using Generic Mapping Tools (Wessel and Smith, 1998).